 INEO facilitates several workshops to program participants and the general public.
 Group learning has many benefits because we can share in the knowledge and abilities of those who are learning with us.
 Embracing cultural diversity and personal differences strengthen our individuality and build community inclusion.
 INEO believes in personal growth through a combination of individual and group work.
 Stay tuned for potential online options in the future!

 For more information and fees, please call 250.723.4675 or email Terry Deakin.

 Workshop Certificate Program

-You'll obtain a certificate of attendance and a food voucher for participating in these programs:
+You'll obtain a certificate of attendance for participating in these programs:

 Participate in an all-day fun and creative workshop on vision boards.
 Visualizing what you want is the foundation of goal setting.

 A model for understanding yourself and others based on your personality temperament.
 Identifying your personality and personalities of others provides you with insights into different motivations, actions, and communication approaches.